-In general, Islam provides a proportional position between individual property rights, collective (public) property rights and absolute property rights.1 Property rights (al-milkiyah) can change or be changed according to the level of interest and urgency through justified means.
-In terminology, the definition of al-milk is an object that is devoted to someone that is fully under his control, so that others cannot act and use it.2 Indeed, only Allah created everything in the universe, everything in this nature belongs to Allah.
-Allah's Word in Surah al-A'raf verse 128:
+In general, Islam provides a proportional position between individual property rights, collective (public) property rights and absolute property rights.
+Property rights (al-milkiyah) can change or be changed according to the level of interest and urgency through justified means.
+In terminology, the definition of al-milk is an object that is devoted to someone that is fully under his control, so that others cannot act and utilize it.
+Indeed, only Allah created everything in the universe, everything in this nature belongs to Allah.
+Allah's words in Surah al-A'raf verse 128:

-1 Ahdiyat Agus Susila, "Al-Mal (Property Rights) in the Fuqaha Perspective (Concept of Intellectual Property Rights)", Iqtishodiyah: Journal of Islamic Economics and Business, Vol. 3, No. 2, 2017, pp. 18.
+&lt;sup>1 Ahdiyat Agus Susila, "Al-Mal (Property Rights) in the Perspective of Fuqaha (Concept of Intellectual Property Rights)", Iqtishodiyah: Journal of Islamic Economics and Business, Vol. 3, No. 2, 2017, pp. 18.